About New Hope

 New Hope’s Mission and Vision

-New Hope is a 501(c)(3) non-profit organization serving domestic and sexual violence survivors.
+New Hope is a 501(c)(3) non-profit organization serving those affected by domestic and sexual violence.
 Since domestic and sexual violence are often intertwined, our clients benefit from the full spectrum of programs we offer, allowing them to receive domestic and sexual violence services in one place.
-We offer a wide range of services which combine crisis intervention, violence prevention, life transition and self-sufficiency opportunities, while promoting behavioral and systemic changes to reduce violence at the individual and community levels.
+We offer a wide range of services which combine crisis intervention, violence prevention, life transition, and self-sufficiency opportunities, while promoting behavioral and systemic changes to reduce violence at the individual and community levels.

 In 2016 we completed a 5-year strategic plan that focuses on (1) increasing services to those who have been traditionally underserved, (2) increasing our primary prevention services, and (3) increasing our collaborations to more effectively serve those who are most vulnerable.
 For more information on our strategic plan, click here.